bahamat/cf-primer/cf-primer.md

 # The Rest

 Here's a list of topics that I didn't cover.
 This is to give you a taste of the rest of the power that is behind CFEngine.
-Dig deeper by checking them out in the reference manual.
+Dig deeper by checking them out in the [reference manual][reference-manual].

 * `vars:` promises — Varables, strings, integers and reals (and lists of each).
 * `methods:` promises — Create a self-contained bundle that can be called like a function.